nathanfiedler/meteor-issuetracker/README.md

   Logout and login with an admin account (the email and password for the default admin account is **admin@domain.com** / **123456**), click on the Users tab in the top nav bar, and change your (or anybody else's) role to "admin".

 * Includes a simple API using RESTful GET!
-Look in the 'tests/api-tests' directory for some two examples on how to interact with it.
+Look in the 'tests/api-tests' directory for two examples on how to interact with it.
 Change `localhost:3000` to `issuetracker.meteor.com` in the Meteor URL text field to perform actions on the demo below!

 Setup